Back to articles

 An active deception grid occupies unused IP space across your network.
 Firewall or router rules divert traffic destined for these ranges to the deception engine.
 A single sensor emulates thousands of hosts with polymorphic service signatures, each running protocol-accurate conversations.
 These aren't static banner strings.
 An agent scanning port 3389 triggers a full X.224 RDP negotiation, port 445 returns a three-step NTLM handshake, port 22 exchanges real SSH KEXINIT, and so on across the entire address range.

-26 Million Tokens of Noise
+Millions of Tokens of Noise

 The agent still tries to process everything, chunk by chunk, burning through API credits and hours of compute.
-But every chunking strategy heavily degrades the agent's memory:
+But every chunking strategy heavily degrades the agent's memory. hackingBuddyGPT uses a sliding window that silently drops the oldest entries; LangChain's ConversationSummaryBufferMemory progressively compresses and loses details.
+CrewAI truncates tool outputs to a configurable token limit, discarding everything past the cutoff, and AutoGPT's early versions simply crashed with InvalidRequestError.

 Multi-Document QA Accuracy by Position of Relevant Information